blockjon/octopus/README.md

 Octopus
 =======
-Octopus allows you to customize where and how your models are stored.
-It supports virtually any data storage format that PHP can interact with such as databases, files, caches, queues, REST and more.
+With an ORM-style API, Octopus lets you create complex strategies for reading and writing models.
+This pattern is useful to help you create a system which is tolerant to backend database failures.

-Octopus lets you customize different strategies for reading data and writing data.
-Each of your models can have different strategies.
-For example, you can easily customize Octopus to save your "User" models into both MySQL and Memcache during a write, but during a read, to first try to read from Memcache and then use the database as fallback.
+For example, you can easily customize Octopus to save your "User" model into both MySQL and Memcache during a write, but during a read, to first try to read from Memcache and then use the database as fallback.

-When writing data, Octopus can be set to automatically use a different strategy if an important one fails.
-For example, if your database throws a deadlock exception while executing an insert statement, Octopus can be set to internally respond by automatically retrying the insert with a different write strategy such as a queue resulting in no data loss.
+When writing data, Octopus can be set to circuit break to a fallback strategy if a primary data store fails.
+For example, if your database stops responding, Octopus could be set to instead write your model to Memcache and a queue (to be inserted later when the database works).
+If you set your reads to first observe Memcache, your system stays up through a database outage.

-Note: This is under active development.
-Will not be ready for production use until June, 2014.
+Note: This is under occasional development.

 The Octopus API Is Simple
 -------------